 - Muscle relaxants

 No two cases are alike.
 What works for you may not work for someone else, which is why it often requires a bit of patience as you and your doctor find the right combination of treatments.
 Be sure to let your doctor or physical therapist know about any changes in your symptoms so your treatment plan can be modified, if necessary.

 Surgery for degenerative spine symptoms like pain, tingling, numbness or muscle weakness may become a valid option if discomfort persists or gets worse after extended nonsurgical treatment.
 If you’re considering surgery, we encourage you to seek a second opinion to confirm your original prognosis and to make sure no conservative treatment methods have been overlooked.

 If surgery seems to be the best option for you, be sure to research the least invasive surgery methods to avoid higher risks of complication and infection.
-Currently, minimally invasive spine surgery is the least invasive form of spine surgery and is a safer and effective procedure compared to traditional open spine surgery.
+Contact Laser Spine Institute to learn how our minimally invasive spine surgery offers no lengthy recovery and is a safer and effective procedure compared to traditional open spine surgery.^

-At Laser Spine Institute, our minimally invasive procedures are used to treat degenerative spine conditions.
-We offer minimally invasive decompression and stabilization procedures that are often the clinically appropriate first choice for addressing degenerative spine conditions over traditional open spine surgery.
-We provide our patients with a streamlined experience, allowing them to avoid hospital – related costs and return to the lives they enjoy as quickly as possible.^
+Our minimally invasive procedures are used to treat degenerative spine conditions.
+We offer minimally invasive decompression and stabilization procedures that have many advantages over traditional open spine surgery.
+Our procedures provide our patients with a streamlined experience, allowing them to avoid hospital-associated costs and return to the activities they love as quickly as possible.^

-To find out if you are a candidate for one of our minimally invasive procedures, contact us today to speak to one of our Spine Care Consultants.
-We will provide you with a no-cost MRI review* so you can make a clear choice about the next step in your spine treatment.
+Laser Spine Institute has helped more than 75,000 patients find relief from chronic neck or back pain since 2005.
+To find out if you are a candidate for one of our minimally invasive procedures, reach out to us today to speak to a member of our dedicated team.
+We will provide you with a no-cost MRI review* so you can make a clear choice about the next step in your degenerative spine treatment.